intel/IoTPortal/README.md

 *Use these commands cautiously.
 Some commands are intended for development purpose only.*

-## ⚒️ In-band Manageability Integration
+## ⚒️ In-Band Manageability Integration

-Read our [Integration Guide][inbig] to learn how to integrate the IoT Portal adapter into In-band Manageability.
+Read our [Integration Guide][inbig] to learn how to integrate the IoT Portal adapter into In-Band Manageability.

 [inbig]: INB_INTEGRATION.md